Sparky

 What Affects the Cost

 Standard cove cornice installed in a single room with no removal of old cornice sits toward $150.
-Ornate decorative cornice across multiple rooms, with old cornice removed, heritage profile matching, and high ceilings pushes toward $1,500.
+Ornate decorative cornice across multiple rooms, with old cornice removed, heritage profile matching, ceiling roses, and high ceilings pushes toward $1,500.

 City and Regional Price Comparison